The semester fee is acurrently €174,90.

-The master’s program is taught entirely in English - German language proficiency is therefore not required.
+The master’s program is taught entirely in English.
+German language proficiency is not required.

 We currently offer around 65 spots in our program each year.
 Your chances of being admitted depend highly on your qualifications and the overall number of applicants.
+More infomation on the selection process and criteria are available in the "Admission Requirements" section.
 Please do not hesitate to apply if you have the necessary qualifications.

 No. As the language of administration and instruction is English, applicants do not have to prove they are proficient in German.
 However, they are required to prove their proficiency in English.
-Acceptable forms of proof are stated in the admission requirements.
+Acceptable forms of proof are stated below and in the "Admission requirements" section.